 This is an NIH-funded initiative to connect 1) people who are trying to find research studies, and 2) researchers seeking people to participate in their studies.
 It is a free, secure registry to make it easier for the public to volunteer and to become involved in clinical research studies that contribute to improved health in the future

-This database of clinical trials is curated by the National Health Service (UK) and is searchable for clinical trials in various countries around the world.
+This database of clinical trials in the United Kingdom (UK) is curated by the UK National Health Service

 NIH is not responsible for the availability or content of these external sites, nor does NIH endorse, warrant or guarantee the products, services or information described or offered at these other Internet sites.